Falconry: Falconry around the world

 Falconry is currently practiced in many countries around the world.
 The falconer's traditional choice of bird is the Eurasian and American goshawks and peregrine falcon.
 In contemporary falconry in both North America and the UK, they remain popular, although Harris' hawks and red-tailed hawks are likely more widely used.
 The Eurasian goshawk and the golden eagle are more commonly used in Eastern Europe than elsewhere.
-In the west Asia, the saker falcon is the most traditional species flown against the houbara bustard, sandgrouse, stone-curlew, other birds, and hares.
+In West Asia, the saker falcon is the most traditional species flown against the houbara bustard, sandgrouse, stone-curlew, other birds, and hares.
 Peregrines and other captive-bred imported falcons are also commonplace.
 Falconry remains an important part of the Arab heritage and culture.
 The UAE reportedly spends over US$27 million annually towards the protection and conservation of wild falcons, and has set up several state-of-the-art falcon hospitals in Abu Dhabi and Dubai.
 The Abu Dhabi Falcon Hospital is the largest falcon hospital in the world.
 Two breeding farms are in the Emirates, as well as those in Qatar and Saudi Arabia.
 Every year, falcon beauty contests and demonstrations take place at the ADIHEX exhibition in Abu Dhabi.